 Tim Renner was a beamline scientist at the ALS who died at an early age, and who during his career touched everyone that knew him with his caring attitude to others and his larger-than-life personality.
 This award recognizes the services of others across the ALS organization who, like Tim, have made outstanding contributions to the ALS User Community.

 The ALS Student Poster Competition is a fun ALS User Meeting tradition that gives recognition to significant student research conducted at the ALS.
-Twenty-one students from universities across the nation and throughout the world created posters about their work for this year’s event and all were given a brief opportunity to speak about their research.
-First prize went to, from right, Mahati Chintapalli of the Materials Science Division at UC Berkeley, who presented her research paper, “Size-Dependent Dissociation of CO on Cobalt Nanocatalysts,” in a presentation to the ALS user community on Tuesday morning.
-Second prize was awarded to UC Berkeley’s Christine Koh for her poster titled “Kinetic Measurements of Intermediates Formed by Hypergolic Reaction of Ionic Liquid and Nitric Acid,” and third prize to UC Berkeley’s James Wonsever for his poster, “ShirleyXAS: An Online Approach to NEXAFS Spectra.”
+Twenty-five students from universities across the nation and throughout the world created posters about their work for this year’s event and all were given a brief opportunity to speak about their research during the poster session and the poster “slam.”
+First prize went to Royce Lam(UC Berkeley), pictured at right.
+Natalia Martin and Claudia Palumbiny won second and third places, respectively.

 All the student awards were funded by Zeiss/XRadia.